BavoDebraekeleer/cheat-sheet/Quality Assurance/qa-general.md

 ### Gherkin

 Syntax designed to be a non-technical and human-readable way of describing use cases in software.
-It is the language of BDD, in plain English, that brings structure and predictability, and also serves as living documentation.
+It is the language of BDD, in plain English, and a lot of others as well, that brings structure and predictability, and also serves as living documentation.

+Try it out in the [SpecFlow Online Gherkin Editor](https://app.specflow.org/gherkin-editor/).

 #### Components